 Established in 1882, this is the oldest deli in Texas and one of the oldest restaurants in the United States.
 It is listed in the National Register of Historic Places.
 Open 11 a.m.-2:30 p.m.
 Mon.-Fri.
 302 S. Main St.

-Built by German immigrants Friedrich and Margaretha Beck Hiller in 1852 after their journey from Indianola, this home is the third oldest in Victoria.
+Built by German immigrants Friedrich and Margaretha Beck Hiller in 1852, this home is the third oldest in Victoria.
 It is now the headquarters of Keep Victoria Beautiful.
 Trails through the adjacent Athey Nature Area are open all day.
 Tours are available on request.
 Open 8 a.m.-5 p.m.
-Mon.-Fri...
+Mon.-Fri....

 Self-guided tour features more than 80 properties listed in the National Register of Historic Places (many are Texas historical landmarks), showcasing the community's historical architecture.
 The tour includes public buildings and private residences.
 Brochures are available at the Victoria CVB.
 A...

-Exhibits include artifacts and information about early Spanish Colonial mission and presidio sites; the French colony Fort St. Louis; the first European settlement in Texas; items from the Belle shipwreck; Buckeye Knoll cemetery; and the science involved in recovering items.
+Exhibits include artifacts and information about early Spanish Colonial mission and presidio sites; the French colony Fort St. Louis; the first European settlement in Texas; items from the Belle shipwreck; and the Buckeye Knoll cemetery.
 Open 10 a.m.-4 p.m.
 Tue.-Sat.; closed major holidays.
 Admi...

-Named for Royston Nave, who achieved distinction in New York art circles in the 1920s and painted in and around Victoria.
-This art museum is housed in a Greco-Roman hall built in 1932 by his widow, Emma McFaddin McCan Nave.
+Named for Royston Nave, who achieved distinction in 1920s New York art circles and painted in and around Victoria.
+This museum is housed in a Greco-Roman hall built in 1932 by his widow, Emma McFaddin McCan Nave.
 The Nave features six to eight exhibits yearly.
-Open 1–5 p.m.
-Tue.-Sun. a...
+Open noon-4 p.m.
+Tue.-Sun. and noon-...